neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_local_solana.md

 This option will let you connect to Solana via a proxy, when **both** are hosted locally.
 This option can be useful for developers that want to debug their Solidity contracts by hosting a proxy and a Solana node locally.

-First, set up and host a proxy locally as per [this guide](local_proxy.md).
-After you complete the steps, a proxy will be available at `http://localhost:9090/solana`.

 ### Network Configuration
   * Both the Solana node and the proxy are hosted locally.
   * The proxy interacts with the Solana node through the Neon EVM.